Ambaza/Fusion/README.md

 ## Authors

-This project was developed by Ambaza Kimanka Armand.
+This project was developed by AMBAZA KIMANUKA Armand.

 ## License